Managing Blood Sugars: Diabetes

 - Eating too much sugar causes Diabetes.
 This is simply NOT true.
 There are many risk factors and eating excess sugar is not one of them.
 Risk factors include: chronic stress, lack of sleep, chronic inflammation, low physical activity, high blood pressure, high cholesterol, PCOS, and family history, African American, Hispanic or Latino, Native American or Alaska native, are over the age of 45.

 - If you have diabetes, you can’t eat certain foods like pasta or chocolate.
-I don’t know who started this, but it is completely wrong.
+I don’t know who started this myth, but it is completely wrong.
 All foods can fit even if you are working on stabilizing your blood sugars.
 You may need to reduce the amounts of certain foods, but I always encourage clients to make ways to fit in the foods they really love.

 - If you have diabetes and you have to start on insulin, you have failed.
 The most important goal with prediabetes and diabetes is that you keep your blood sugars in target range.
 That range is usually set by your doctor or Certified Diabetes Care and Education Specialist.
 Everyone has slightly different targets, but in general, the ADA recommends keeping your blood sugars between 80 mg/dL and 130 mg/dL before meals and less than 180 mg/dL 2 hours after a meal.